 All domestic and international United flights booked between March 3 and July 31 can be changed without a fee – just beware that if you change to or rebook a cheaper fare, United will pocket the difference.

 United is also waiving change fees for previously booked travel scheduled between now and the end of the year – so long as you booked your ticket before March 2.
-But there’s a deadline: You’ll only be eligible for free change or cancellation if you do so by Juneo.
 United also followed Delta’s lead by making the travel credits you get from canceling a flight valid for two-plus years.

 What About Award Tickets Booked with Miles?